Cold Brew Coffee and Iced Dulce de Leche Latte recipes

 Cold brew coffee is one of those recipes I had tucked away but then something came up and I needed to post it quick, so off-loaded it to a large website.
 I’d been in a cooking challenge doing international recipes and Argentina came up.
 And having some dulce le leche hanging around, I stirred it into my cold brew to make a latte.

 A French press is an unpowered coffee pot that utilizes a mesh screen, where you essentially press grounds or tea down and the mesh keeps it out of the drink.
-Usually coffee made this way is using very hot to boiling water.
+You usually add very hot to boiling water to coarse ground coffee for this method.
 You can make a cold brew, but it does take time, much in the same way that making sun tea takes time- same theory in principle.

 If you have made sun-tea you are probably quite aware of how much more smooth the flavor is, as using boiling water in tea releases bitter compounds into the drink.
 And the same thing with coffee- as smooth as you’d like to think your favorite coffee beans are, there are still some bitter components.

-So if you make the cold press, it is quite a lot more smooth.
-If you have been to a barista at a place like Starbucks, you might notice how much more smooth their iced coffee is.
+So if you make the cold press, it is noticeably smoother.
+If you have been to a barista at a place like Starbucks, you might notice how much smoother their iced coffee is.
 And it is.

 So I will go ahead and bring the recipes back onto the blog and share both of them (coffee and latte) here.
 Since I probably will not be on that other site much, and don’t want to forget where I put this.
 I’ve lost recipes on old websites before.
 It’s best to have them tucked into one tidy spot.